 In the early 1800s, America experienced its first two gold rushes: first in North Carolina and then in Georgia.
 Demand on the Philadelphia Mint to melt, refine, and produce coins from this gold pushed the Mint to its limits.
 In 1835, Congress passed legislation to establish three new branch Mints located in Charlotte, NC; Dahlonega, GA; and New Orleans, LA.
 Charlotte and Dahlonega concentrated on processing the miners’ gold into coins, while New Orleans minted both gold and silver coins to keep up with a growing America.

-In 1861 at the beginning of the Civil War, the Confederacy gained control of these three facilities, sporadically producing Confederate coinage before converting all of them to assay offices.
+In 1861 at the beginning of the Civil War, the Confederacy gained control of these three facilities, sporadically making Confederate coinage before converting all of them to assay offices.
 The U.S. regained possession of the facilities in 1862.
-Dahlonega never reopened, but Charlotte and New Orleans opened several years later before Charlotte closed in 1919 and New Orleans in 1942.
+Dahlonega never reopened, and Charlotte opened briefly in the 1870s as an assay office.
+The New Orleans Mint opened in 1879 to produce silver and gold coins until it stopped coining operations in 1909.

 Mint Expands West

-In 1849, the California gold rush brought a flood of people west for the chance to get rich.
-Transporting the gold east all the way to the Philadelphia Mint was time-consuming and fraught with risk.
+In 1849, the California Gold Rush brought a flood of people west for the chance to get rich.
+Transporting the gold east all the way to the Philadelphia Mint was time-consuming and risky.
 In 1854, a branch Mint opened in San Francisco to convert the miners’ gold into coins.
 By the end of that year, the San Francisco Mint produced $4,084,207 in gold coins.

 The country’s largest silver strike, referred to as the Comstock Lode, started in Nevada in 1859.
 Congress authorized a branch Mint in nearby Carson City.
 The Carson City Mint opened in 1870 to accept deposits from the Comstock Lode and to mint coins.
 During its operation, it produced eight different coin denominations.
 Congress withdrew its mint status in 1899 when the Comstock’s ore declined, but it continued as an assay office until 1933.

 Gold and silver pouring in from strikes throughout the West created the need for assay offices around the country to assess and process the metal ore.
-Most closed in the early 1900s when the metal deposits fizzled out.
+Most closed in the early 1900s when the metal deposits waned.
 The New York Assay Office in Manhattan was the notable exception; it stayed in operation for almost 130 years, finally closing in 1982.
+Explore the assay offices and their years of operation in the table below.

 |New York Assay Office (NY)||1854-1982|